JvanKatwijk/dab2fm-pluto/README.md

 	a. -C for the specification of the channel;
 	b. -P for the specification of the audio service;
-	c. -G for setting the gain, or
+	c. -G for setting the gain of the input device, or
-	d. -Q for setting the agc;
+	d. -Q for setting the agc of the input device;
 	e. -F for setting the output frequency (in KHz).
-	f. -S for audio out next to transmitting the audio
+	f. -S for audio out next to transmitting the audio (default off).

 Other parameters are